Myxofibrosarcoma: Presentation

-MFS usually afflicts individuals in their fifth to seventh decades of life although uncommon cases occur in adults outside of this age range In one large study, MFS was diagnosed in individuals 21 to 96 years old (median age, 66 years old).
+MFS usually afflicts individuals in their fifth to seventh decades of life although uncommon cases occur in adults outside of this age range In one large study, MFS was diagnosed in individuals 21 to 96 years old (median age 66 years).
 Most studies have diagnosed MFS slightly more often in men than women but one large study conducted in France found it to be 50% more common in men.
 Individuals with MFS present with a tumor located in an extremity (77% of cases, usually in the lower extremity), trunk (12% of cases), and head and neck areas (3% of cases).
 Rarely, these tumors have presented in the breast, heart, paratesticular region (i.e. area inside the scrotum including the epididymis the spermatic cord along with its coverings), eye, bone, liver, or multiple sites concurrently.
 Primary tumors presenting in the abdominal cavity, retroperitoneum, or pelvis have been diagnosed as MFS but larger studies indicate that these tumors are far more likely to be dedifferentiated liposarcomas.
 MFS tumors usually develop as painless, slowly enlarging masses in a muscle, skin (usually below the fascia i.e. a sheet of connective tissue, primarily collagen, running beneath the skin), or one of the non-cutaneous areas described above.
 In one study of 69 FBS cases 36 were <5 cm, 23 were between 5 and 10 cm, and 19 were > 10 cm in diameter with the largest tumor being 27 cm.
 MFS tumors often infiltrate along vascular and fascial planes, are incompletely removed at surgery, and consequently recur at the surgical site.
 Recurrences of the MFS at the site of surgery have developed in 16% to 57% of patients with a significant proportion (25%–52%) recurring multiple times.
 In one study, recurrences developed between 2 and 82 months (median 53 months) following primary surgery and metastatic disease developed in 23% of patients within 2 to 77 months (median 10 months) following primary surgery.
 Recurrent tumors tend to be more aggressive and have a much greater tendency to metastasize than primary MFS tumors.
 In one study, metastatic disease was detected in 23% of patients and occurred at a median of 10 months (range, 2–77 months) after resection of the primary tumor.
 In a review of multiple studies, the risk of developing metastases for lower grade MFS (defined in the following section) was <5% and for higher grade tumors was 25–30%.
 MFS metastasize most commonly to the lungs, bone, and lymph-nodes.

 Individuals with the epithelioid variant of FBS generally present with a tumor in the limbs; the tumors tend to be somewhat larger, more aggressive, and more likely to metastasize than the tumors in non-variant cases.
 At least 50% of patients with this variant have developed metastases.